CloudSaunter/CloudSaunter.github.io/_posts/2023-05-21-ResourceOrganisation.md

 The flat organization offers simplicity with a single-level structure.
 However, it lacks scalability and fine-grained access control, making it unsuitable for large enterprises with complex resource requirements.

 2. Accountability Hierarchy
-In our view, an accountability-based hierarchy offers the ideal solution.
+In my view, an accountability-based hierarchy offers the ideal solution.
 By creating dedicated folders or projects for each service, we ensure clear ownership, autonomy, and decentralized resource management.
 This approach empowers teams with autonomy to tailor configurations to their specific needs while strengthening security with fine-grained IAM controls.

 3. Project-Based Hierarchy
 This alternative structures resources based on individual projects, which may lead to fragmentation and limited sharing of common services.